Deborah Liverman

 Pronouns: he/him/his

-Erik supports all students and young alumni as they explore options, gain skills and experience, and pursue their career goals.
-Erik advises the Peer Career Advising program and also supports students interested in Arts, Communications, and Media and who identify as veterans or as first generation/low income.
+Erik supports all students and recent alumni as they explore options, gain skills and experience, and pursue their career goals.
+Erik oversees the Peer Career Advising program and also supports students interested in Arts, Communications, and Media or who identify as veterans or as first generation/low income.
 He holds an MS in Organizational Psychology from the University of Hartford and a BA in Psychology from Northeastern Illinois University.
-Erik is a certified Career Services Provider through the NCDA, a Global Career Development Facilitator, an MBTI Practitioner, EQi 2.0 certified administrator, and a Certified LEGO Serious Play facilitator.
-Experience includes over 12 years in higher education with 7 years in career development.
+Erik is a certified Career Services Provider (CCSP) and Facilitating Career Development Instructor (FCD-I) through the National Career Development Association (NCDA), a Global Career Development Facilitator (GCDF), a Gallup Certified Strengths Coach, a certified MBTI Practitioner (Step I and II), EQi 2.0/360 certified administrator, and a Certified LEGO® Serious Play® facilitator.
+His experience spans over 15 years in higher education with 10 years specifically in career development.

 What song would you say best sums you up?
-“You’re Never Fully Dressed with out a Smile,” from the Broadway musical Annie.
+“You’re Never Fully Dressed with out a Smile,” from Annie.

 First Generation, Low IncomeVeteransCareer Interests